+RelevanceOrexins, also called hypocretins, are the common names given to a pair of highly excitatory neuropeptide hormones that were simultaneously discovered by two groups of reseachers in rat brains.
 The two highly related peptides (orexin A and B, or hypocretin 1 and 2) are produced by cleavage of a single precursor protein.
 Studies suggest that orexin A/hypocretin 1 may be of greater biological importance than orexin B/hypocretin 2.
 Although these peptides are produced by a very small population of cells in the lateral and posterior hypothalamus, they send projections throughout the brain.
 The orexins/hypocretins are strongly conserved peptides, found in all major classes of vertebrates.
 The peptides are thought to have arisen early in vertebrate evolution.

 Cellular localizationMembrane; multi pass membrane protein.